hynek/structlog/docs/index.rst

 Why You Can Start Using structlog TODAY
 ---------------------------------------

-- You can use both bare logging and structlog at once. structlog avoids monkeypatching so a peaceful co-existence between various loggers is unproblematic.
+- You can use both bare logging and structlog at the same time. structlog avoids monkeypatching so a peaceful co-existence between various loggers is unproblematic.
 - Events are free-form and interpreted as strings by default.
   Therefore the transition from traditional to structured logging is seamless most of the time.